dbsk11/fewpjs-discussion-questions-thinking-in-types/README.md

 ## JS Data Types Review Questions

 1. What are the basic data types in JavaScript?
 Fill in the table of types below with descriptions of the types and the operators that work on them.
+    #  Types          Description                                       Operators
+      # numbers       all forms of numerical value                      +, -, *, /, %(modular), **, =, >, <, >=, <=, comparison
+      # strings       in quotes, text                                   +, -(?), "",
+      # booleans      true/false                                        ternary, !!, !, ==, ===
+      # objects       contain data and properties, key/value tags
+      # symbols
+      # undefined     variable hasn't been defined yet
+      # null          nothing-ness

 2. `Object` is the basic data type that we use to build other, more specialized 'types' of data.
-Name some of the ways that `Object` is used in JavaScript (e.g. what other types are really `Object` underneath).
+Name some of the ways that `Object` is used in JavaScript (e.g. what other types are really `Object` underneath)
+  # store data, store properties, keys are unique but values can be duplicated
+  # examples: array, dates, expressions, functions, maths, objects

 ## Exercise - Thinking in Types